 - Keeping up to date with regulations

 Ensuring accounts have been prepared according to the correct financial standards is essential.
-Ensuring that financial statement are updated in line with the latest legislation is a pressure hard pressed reporting teams don’t need.
+Ensuring that financial statements are updated in line with the latest legislation is a pressure hard pressed reporting teams don’t need.

 Another aspect to consider is the iXBRL tagging on the face of accounts – is it being done properly?